andrescevp/expert_gpts/README.md

 This is a framework to configure LangChain GPTs for different tasks driven by a simple config file.

+# DISCLAIMER: This repo is WIP and can change drastically in the future.

+## Looking collaborators to improve it!

 ## Installation

 1. Create configs files and edit them.